FremyCompany/css-grid-polyfill/README.md

 The polyfill’s css parser was built by following the CSS Syntax 3 specification, the polyfill should be able to process any css stylesheet.
 It can react to dynamic pseudo-classes like ‘:hover’, to media queries changes or window resize events.
 It also detects changes to the DOM that may affect the layout of your grid.

 Most features of the css grid spec are in.
 For instance, the polyfill support more features than the IE’s implementation, as well as all the features implemented in Chrome Canary under a flag today, and actually renders more accurately than Chrome in most cases.
+[Edit: As of May 2015, this is no longer true as bugs I reported were fixed, and Chrome added new features]

 Use any of the possible ways you can define a grid (rows/columns, grid lines, areas, …) and mix them as you wish, with the caveat that you align items to the right edge of the grid using negative indexes, or with fixed row/column-end and a span value as row/column-start.